yaplik/satnogs-client/doc/raspi-install.rst

 SATNOGS_RX_DEVICE
   * Defines the sdr device.
 It could be 'usrpb200' or 'rtlsdr'.
   * Default Type: string
-  * Default Value: 'usrpb200'
+  * Default Value: 'rtlsdr'

 SATNOGS_PPM_ERROR
   * Defines PPM error of sdr, check :doc:`finding-ppm` for more details on PPM.
   * Default Type: integer
   * Default Value: 0